Gaucho-Racing/Firmware/Lib/Peripherals/CubeCAN/README.md

 ### 2. Configuration

-Add a file named `CubeCAN_Config.h` to your project (generally `Application/Inc/CubeCAN_Config.h`) that has the following symbols defined
+Add a file named `CubeCAN_Config.h` to your project, generally `Application/Inc/CubeCAN_Config.h`, that looks something like:

 ```c
 #ifndef CUBE_CAN_CONFIG_H